 Our first Japan trip

 2024 so far filled with lots of travels, which I didn’t expect.
 After baby C born in August last year, I was thinking I will mostly be adapting to this new norm.
 However, he’s been a really easy baby so far.
 Even typing “easy” and “baby” feels weird because I always expected that being a new parent would be so tough.
 Well, it is, tough, for sure.
 But with “easy”, I was referring more to his growth.
 He constantly stays in the 97 percentile, and keeps nailing at milestones that are expected for his age, early on.
-Ofc, all babies are unique and it’s completely normal to hit milestones differently.
+Ofc, all babies are unique, and it’s completely normal to hit milestones differently.
 But in my case, his constant growth reduces a lot of my worry and makes me a bit more confident as a new parent.

-Plus, family has been very supportive with child care.
+Plus, the family has been very supportive with child care.
 They’ve been a huge help and that made me confident to left my baby for a couple of times for business travel ever since he was as little as 6-month.

 And that made us even more confident to bring him along with us for a vacation trip to Japan in late March — early April this year, while he’s still 8-month old.
 I’ve been wanting to visit Japan to see cherry blossom, so we booked the flights from last year to travel around Sakura season this year.
 And it was loads of fun!